aromancev/galactic/game/mission/README.md

 ## Teams
 To distinguish enemies from allies a team system is used.
 Unit can be a part of maximum 64 teams which are stored as a bit field in the Unit and synchronized across all clients.
 Units that have at least one team in common are allies.
 Otherwise enemies.

+Convention for teams is as follows:
+* `0` - All player units.
+No other units should ever be added to this group.
-By convention, all players start with group `0`.
-To make NPCs allies, add them to group `0`.
-To make them enemies, remove them from group `0`.
+* `1` - Player allies.
+To make NPCs allies, add them to this group.
+To make them enemies, remove them from the group.
+* `2` - Default team for enemies.

 ## Collision
 Convention for collision layers is as follows: